-Job interviews are already so stressful and then someone tells you that you should ask questions in order to impress the interviewer.
+Job interviews are already so stressful and then we find out that we need to ask questions in order to impress the interviewer.
 Wait, what?
-What kinds of questions should you ask during a job interview?
 Who decided this was a thing?
-Well… Unfortunately, it’s necessary.
+Well, I’m sorry to say, it’s necessary.

-Here are 10 questions you should ask at the end of a job interview!
+10 Questions to ask at the end of a Job Interview!

 What do you like most about working here?

 An amazing way to build a relationship with your interviewer is to ask them questions about themselves.
 If you ask them what they like most about working at the company they’re going to tell you the best parts of the corporation and while doing so they’re going to show you a little more about them!
 People really do love to talk about themselves and this will help the interviewer to remember you and give you a better chance of landing the job.

 When you ask about the best parts of the company it will give you a glimpse into the company culture and the way things are run.
 If you notice that it takes the interviewer a minute to come up with something you should see this as a serious red flag.
 This means that they aren’t 100% in love with the company and they had to put real thought into what they don’t hate about it.